microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

 - Adding new published methods (and types used in published method parameters), then re-running code-gen.
 - Modifying the `State.AppState` class by adding/updating/removing members, then updating the constructor to handle initialization and re-instantiation from a restored checkpoint.

 Another example of this process is described in **[How the PTI App was Created](../../PTI-Node/ReadMe.md#bulb-how-the-pti-app-was-created)**.
-If desired, the PTI app code can be studied as a more complete (although still artificial) example of a working Ambrosia Node application.
+The PTI app code can be studied as a more complete (although still artificial) example of a working Ambrosia Node application.

 &nbsp;
 ### :thought_balloon: Application Design Considerations